Pileup mitigation at the LHC: a theorist's view: Concluding remarks and discussions

 One natural approach to pileup subtraction is to use the charged pileup particles in a given jet to estimate the amount of neutral pileup that needs to be removed from that same jet.
 In this chapter, with the help of particle-level simulations, we have studied such a method (NpC) and found that it has a performance that is similar to, though slightly worse than the existing, widely used area--median method.
 This can be related to the observation that the correlations between local charged and neutral energy flow are no larger than those between global and local energy flow.
 Tentatively, we believe that this is in part because the non-perturbative effects that characterise typical inelastic proton-proton collisions act to destroy local charged-neutral correlation.

-The absence of benefit that we found from the NpC method led us to question the substantial performance gains quoted for the method of cleansing in Ref.~\cite{Krohn:2013lba}, one of whose key differences with respect to earlier work is the replacement of the area--median method with NpC.
-For the dijet mass, we are unable to reproduce the large improvement observed in Ref.~\cite{Krohn:2013lba}, in the correlation coefficient performance measure, for cleansing relative to area subtraction.
-We do however see an improvement for the jet mass.
+When studying cleansing, we have seen an improved performance for the jet mass.\footnote{Note however that this study presented does not reproduce the large improvement for both the jet mass and the dijet mass seen in Ref.~\cite{Krohn:2013lba}.} This improvement may come as a surprise since cleansing is largely based on Npc.
 We trace a key difference in the behaviour of cleansing and area subtraction (or pure NpC) to the use in the cleansing code of a step that was not documented in Ref.~\cite{Krohn:2013lba} and that discards subjets that contain no tracks from the leading vertex.
 This ``zeroing'' step, similar to the charged-track based trimming introduced by ATLAS~\cite{ATL-Pileup-2}, can indeed be of benefit.
 It has a drawback of introducing tails in some distributions due to subjets with a substantial neutral $p_t$ from the leading vertex, but no charged tracks.
 As a result, different quality measures (and different event samples) lead to different conclusions as to the benefits of zeroing.
 The tails can be alleviated by a variant of zeroing that we introduce in Ref.~\cite{Cacciari:2014jta}, ``protected zeroing'', whereby subjets without LV charged tracks are rejected only if their $p_t$ is below some (possibly pileup-dependent) threshold.
 Protected zeroing does in some cases appear to have phenomenological benefits, which are observed across all quality measures.

-Code for our implementation of area subtraction with positive-definite mass is available as part of FastJet versions 3.1.0 and higher (see Section~\ref{sec:areamed-implementation} and, in particular, \ref{sec:BGE-masses}).
+Code for the above implementation of area subtraction with positive-definite mass is available as part of FastJet versions 3.1.0 and higher (see Section~\ref{sec:areamed-implementation} and, in particular, \ref{sec:BGE-masses}).
 Public code and samples for carrying out a subset of the comparisons with cleansing described in section~\ref{sec:appraisal}, including also the NpC subtraction tools, are available from Ref.~\cite{public-code}.